- March 23, 2019 at 3:04 pm #8042etilleyKeymaster

 Economic authors are famous for creating blended terms – take Marx and Engels’ “Socialism” for example.
 Examples are common at a time when Economics was theory-based only; Supply & Demand, Macroeconomics, … – all theory-based only.
 Theories must be proven by observation per Aristotle’s Scientific Method, and theory that is proven to fail is fiction as well.
-Socratic Method’s best-practice of disambiguation would have decomposed Marx’s Socialism into component discussions of ownership, ethics, merit, fiscal and economic responsibility, and social programs; but Marx preferred to muddle these terms as did may authors that gained popular favor with wealthy and influential patrons who realized that confusing change assured them their profitable status quo.
+Socratic Method’s best-practice of disambiguation would have decomposed Marx’s Socialism into component discussions of ownership, ethics, merit, equality, fiscal and economic responsibility, social programs and more; but Marx preferred to muddle these terms as did many authors that gained popular favor with wealthy and influential patrons who realized that confusing change assured them their profitable status quo.

-Ann Ryce, Milton Freeman, and countless others assured the rich that greed was good and then taught a generation to behave in a socially unaffordable and irresponsible way.
+Ann Rice, Milton Freeman, even Gordon Gecko, and countless others assured the rich that greed was good and then taught a generation to behave in a socially unaffordable and irresponsible way.

 Today, the world monetary system is run on theory-only as an undisputed fact.
 Take QE as an example (Quantitative Easing – printing/devaluing currency); the most recent policy being tried by the WorldBank to try to support our obviously exhausted monetary system.
 QE has never been tried before; no-one has any clue if this Hail-Mary pass and theory will work.
 Read our Social Contract page to understand the incredibly high risks and costs that this grasping at straws approach exposes all of humanity to.